City Campus Information Session

 Click here to find out when the next pōwhiri will be.

-You will need the items below within two weeks of the beginning of the year.
+You will need the below essential gear items within the first two weeks of the course:

-You will need the items below within eight weeks of the beginning of the year.
+You will need the items below within eight weeks:

 If your programme requires you to have access to textbooks, these can be purchased through a range of suppliers listed below: